nohadrweesh/ckad-notes/09-Security/07-cluster-roles.md

 - Some resources are namesapced like pods, deploy,rc, roles and rolebinding
-- Others are cluster-scoped like nodes, pv,pvc,namespaces,clusterrole and clusterrolebindings
+- Others are cluster-scoped like nodes, pv,pvc(could be namespaced),namespaces,clusterrole and clusterrolebindings
-- Clusterroles are used to authorize usrs to cluster-based resources
+- Clusterroles are used to authorize users to cluster-based resources
 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole